 There are many ways to create a blanket fort.
 The simplest, by far, is made by draping a king or queen size sheet over a kitchen or dining room table.
 More room can be added by turning the chairs with their backs facing the table and drape the sheet over the chairs as well.

-Now that the elementary building is over, it’s time to move on to the next level.
-And before you ask my qualifications for such instructions, allow me to provide some — I’m male (yes, women can build awesome forts as well), and I’ve built hundreds of forts for my children.
-And as a child, I even lived in one for an entire summer — it had two rooms, beanbag chairs, a bed, a small fridge, and a TV.
+But if you want to go beyond elementary building, it’s time to take it to the next level.
+Before you ask my qualifications for such instructions, allow me to provide some—I’m a dad, and I’ve built hundreds of forts for my children.
+As a child, I even lived in one for an entire summer—it had two rooms, beanbag chairs, a bed, a small fridge, and a TV.

 - Clothespins or tape